niswanth2007-debug/Aurix_tc334_CAN_node/README.md

-# AURIX TC334 CAN Transmission Demo
+# AURIX TC334 Keypad-to-CAN Transmitter

-A CAN bus transmission project built on the Infineon AURIX TC334 Lite Kit, using the on-chip CAN peripheral (IfxCan) to send data over the CAN bus and verify it via an internal loopback test and an external USB-CAN-FD-B analyzer.
+Reads key presses from a matrix keypad on the Infineon AURIX TC334 Lite Kit and transmits the corresponding digit over CAN, with onboard LEDs used as heartbeat/status indicators.

 ## Overview

-This project transmits a single byte (`'a'`) over CAN from the AURIX TC334 and confirms successful transmission in two stages:

-1. **Loopback test** — the TC334's CAN node is configured with `busLoopbackEnabled = TRUE`, so it transmits and immediately receives its own frame internally, with no external wiring required.
-This isolates whether the CAN peripheral itself is functioning correctly, independent of external bus wiring, termination, or a connected receiver.
-2. **External bus verification** — once loopback confirms the peripheral works, the board is wired to a USB-CAN-FD-B analyzer running CANFDToolPro to confirm the frame is actually visible on the physical bus.

-An onboard LED provides visual feedback:
-- **3 fast blinks, repeating** → loopback succeeded, frame was transmitted and received correctly, CAN peripheral works
-- **1 slow blink, repeating** → loopback failed, CAN peripheral/init issue to debug further
+On each keypress, the number is sent as a CAN frame (ID `0x123`, standard frame, 8-byte data field, first byte = ASCII digit).
+This builds on an earlier loopback-verified CAN transmit base — the CAN peripheral itself was already confirmed working via internal loopback before this keypad integration was added.

 ## Hardware Used